scheinerman/Bijections.jl/CONTRIBUTING.md

 To apply the code style locally, you should have `JuliaFormatter` installed in your global Julia environment.
 Then, in a Julia REPL within the `Bijections` project folder, run `using JuliaFormatter; format(".")`.

-Alternatively, if you are on Unix and have `make` installed, run `make codestyle`.
-See `make help` for details.

 ## Running the Tests

-There are a few way to run the tests:

-* Start a Julia REPL with `julia --project=.`, then type `] test`

-* If you are on Unix and have `make` installed, run `make test`.
-Also consider `make testrepl`, `make coverage` and `make htmlcoverage`, see `make help` for details.

-* Start a Julia REPL in the test environment with `julia --project=test`.
+In order to run the tests, start a Julia REPL with `julia --project=.`, then type `] test`.
+This used `Pkg` to run the test suite in a subprocess.
+When running the tests repeatedly, it may be faster to avoid the subprocess.
+To run tests directly, start a Julia REPL in the test environment with `julia --project=test`.
+Consider using [Revise](https://github.com/timholy/Revise.jl).
 Instantiate with `] instantiate`, then run the tests with `include("test/runtests.jl")`.
 On Julia < 1.11, you may need `] dev .` to ensure that the test environment uses the current code.

-Run `make clean` or `make distclean` to delete coverage information, see `make help` for details.

 ## Building the Documentation

-Use one of the following two possibilities to build the documentation locally:

-* Start a Julia REPL in the docs environment with `julia --project=docs`.
+To build the documentation locally, start a Julia REPL in the docs environment with `julia --project=docs`.
 Instantiate with `] instantiate`, then build the documentation with `include("docs/make.jl")`.
-On Julia < 1.11, you may need `] dev .` to ensure that the test environment uses the current code
+On Julia < 1.11, you may need `] dev .` to ensure that the test environment uses the current code.

-* If you are on Unix and have `make` installed, run `make docs`.
-See `make help` for details.

 This will build the documentation in `./docs/build`.
 The preview it, you must run a web server, either via the [LiveServer](https://github.com/JuliaDocs/LiveServer.jl) package, or (if you have Python installed), via `python3 -m http.server`.
 See the [Documenter Guide](https://documenter.juliadocs.org/stable/man/guide/#Note-6b659cc6046c5199) for details.

-Run `make clean` or `make distclean` to remove the documentation build, see `make help` for details.

 ## Maintainer Notes